Speaking

 For event programs and introductions — copy and use as needed.

-Chuck Eesley is a Professor of Management Science & Engineering at Stanford University and Co-Director for International Entrepreneurship at the Stanford Technology Ventures Program (STVP).
+Chuck Eesley is a Professor of Management Science & Engineering at the Stanford University School of Engineering and Co-Director for International Entrepreneurship at the Stanford Technology Ventures Program (STVP).
 His research examines how AI, institutional environments, industrial policy, and platform design shape entrepreneurial outcomes — with active work on AI-mediated entrepreneurial cognition, the algorithmic financing of online misinformation, US-China export controls and the global reallocation of venture capital, the Inflation Reduction Act and cleantech entrepreneurship, and the Stanford alumni economic impact study with William F. Miller.
 He is a W.M.
 Keck Foundation Faculty Scholar and a faculty affiliate at Stanford HAI and the Stanford Center for AI Safety.
 He has reached more than 200,000 students globally through Stanford's online and global teaching programs.
 His research has been published in Nature, Strategic Management Journal, and Organization Science, and his commentary has appeared in Bloomberg and on Stanford Engineering's The Future of Everything.
 He holds a PhD from MIT Sloan and a BS in Neuroscience from Duke.

 Booking

 For speaking inquiries, please use the contact form or email chuck@chuckeesley.com with date, location, audience, and topic of interest.
+Event organizers can grab bios, headshot, and suggested intros from the press kit.